Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Experimental setup

-During the experimental tests of the SciFi modules, the HG signal was amplified by a factor of 26 and the LG signal by a factor of 2.6, with the slow shaping time of all channels fixed at 87.5 ns.
-Three dedicated data acquisition modes were implemented for pedestal estimation, gain calibration, and cosmic-ray muon detection, respectively: \begin{itemize} \item \textbf{Pedestal mode:} SiPM signals are recorded without bias voltage, using 1 kHz periodic triggers generated by the DT5550W software. \item \textbf{Gain-calibration mode:} The two DT5550W boards operates independently.
-A global trigger is issued whenever the charge in any channel of the four Citiroc 1A chips exceeds about 5 p.e., in which case all SiPM signals from either the four long or the four short modules were read out. \item \textbf{Muon-test mode:} The DT5550W board for the short modules operates with ASIC-level charge trigger, issuing a global trigger whenever a channel of any Citiroc1A chip exceeded about 10 p.e.
-The threshold is chosen as a compromise between suppressing background events and retaining muon events.
-This trigger is sent to the DT5550W board of the long modules as an external trigger.
-Its trigger latency, including cables, is measured to be about 40 ns using charge injection into a Citiroc 1A under identical acquisition settings.
-This ensures that the trigger arrives before the peak-sensing stage of the long modules with 87.5 ns shaping time.
-Upon receiving the external trigger, the long-module data are read out.
-Complete events are finally built by matching long- and short-module data with the same trigger ID in offline analysis. \end{itemize}
+\item \textbf{Gain-calibration mode:} In this mode, the two DT5550W boards operated independently.
+A global trigger was issued whenever the charge in any channel of the four Citiroc~1A chips exceeded about 5~p.e., prompting the readout of all SiPM channels of the four long (or short) modules by their respective DAQ boards.
+The threshold of 5~p.e. was empirically chosen to maintain a manageable trigger rate.
+Under these conditions, most recorded signals originated from SiPM dark noise or ambient radiation rather than cosmic-ray muons.

+\item \textbf{Muon-test mode:} For the cosmic-ray muon tests, the DT5550W board connected to the short modules was configured to generate ASIC-level charge triggers whenever any Citiroc~1A channel exceeded about 10~p.e.
+This threshold was chosen as a compromise between background suppression and muon detection efficiency.
+The trigger signal was then sent to the DT5550W board of the long modules as an external trigger.
+The total trigger latency, including cable delays, was measured to be approximately 40~ns using charge injection into a Citiroc~1A under identical acquisition conditions.
+This ensured that the trigger arrived prior to the peak-sensing stage of the long modules with 87.5~ns shaping time.
+Upon receiving the external trigger, the long-module data were read out.
+Complete events were subsequently constructed offline by matching the long- and short-module data according to their trigger IDs.
+Figure~\ref{fig:triggerRate} shows the hourly trigger rate of the experimental setup operated in muon-test mode, demonstrating stable and reliable performance over the full data-taking period.